-The industry was the cause of much bitterness and enmity between the then Antiguan (Lester Bird) Government, the Barbuda Council and the majority of the people of Barbuda who received nothing from the sale of sand (see JLN or search for previous news stories from our archive pages, and view pictures of the damage done by the sand-mining).
+The industry was the cause of much bitterness and enmity between the then Antiguan (Lester Bird) Government, the Barbuda Council and the majority of the people of Barbuda who received nothing from the sale of sand.
 During the height of the mining a road was built and tarmaced on one side only for the trucks to take sand as fast as possible - at a time when Barbuda had no other surfaced roads - such was the hurry to ship as much as possible off the island for maximum profit in Antigua.
 Litigation to prevent this exploitation was in the High Courts for over ten years and resulted in three members of Antigua Aggregates and Sandco Ltd (the companies responsible for mining the sand) being jailed for one month, but then saved from prison by a last minute 'pardon'.
 It was a dark period in post independence Barbuda and has resulted in widespread environmental damage with no lasting benefits at all for the population.